pillSoft/Piller_Deprecated/README.md

 To insert the image of the subject that will appear in the installation window should change some lines of code (look for "Change it for image Theme"):
 ```
 switch (auxTheme.theme_name) {
-houses "Lin": // Replace Lin with your Theme Name
+case "Lin": // Replace Lin with your Theme Name
 res = R.drawable.imm; // Replace imm with your image name
 break;
-houses "Daa": // Replace Lin with your Theme Name
+case "Daa": // Replace Lin with your Theme Name
 res = R.drawable.imm2; // Replace imm with your image name
 }
 ```